Collet: DIN 6343 dead length collets

 These collets are common especially on production machines, particularly European lathes with lever or automated closers.
 Unlike draw-in collets, they do not pull back to close, but are generally pushed forward, with the face remaining in place.

 Multi-size collets

 Collets allowing a wider range of workholding by means of springs or elastic spacers between jaws; such collets were developed by Jacobs (Rubberflex), Crawford (Multibore), and Pratt Burnerd, and are in some cases compatible with certain spring collet chucks.

 Morse taper collets

 The Morse taper is a common machine taper frequently used in drills, lathes and small milling machines.
 Chucks for drilling usually use a Morse taper and can be removed to accommodate Morse taper drill bits.
 Morse taper collet sets usually employ ER collets in an adaptor to suit the Morse taper.
 The adaptor is threaded to be held in place with a drawbar.
-They can be used to hold strait-shanked tooling (drills and milling cutters) more securely and with better accuracy (less run-out) than a chuck.
+They can be used to hold straight-shanked tooling (drills and milling cutters) more securely and with better accuracy (less run-out) than a chuck.